niolabs/docs/docs/getting-started/locally.md

 ## Create a Project

 Now that the nio binary is installed, you need a nio project to run it against.
-A project folder is a way to organize and maintain the blocks, variables, and configurations that you want use with an instance of nio.
+A project folder is a way to organize and maintain the blocks, variables, and configurations that you want to use with an instance of nio.
 The easiest way to create a new nio project is by using the nio CLI.
 If you prefer not to use the nio CLI, you can create a project by cloning the [Project Template repository](https://github.com/niolabs/project_template) from GitHub.
 Follow the instructions below for your preferred method.

 ### Create a new nio Project Using the nio CLI
 To create a project template using the CLI, enter the following command: